Boost Emotional Intelligence: How to Understand and Manage Your Emotions

 Our brains work really well — most of the time anyway — but sometimes they take shortcuts, putting us on emotional autopilot.
 You’ve likely experienced it: a single thought sparks a chain reaction you barely notice.
 For example, a simple email from your boss saying, “We need to talk” can send your mind racing:

-By the time you meet them, you’re stressed out, only to discover they just wanted to chat about something ordinary.
-Unfortunately, runaway thoughts like this can disconnect us from reality.
+By the time you meet them, you’re stressed out, only to discover they just wanted to chat about the new Star Wars movie 🤩.

-None of this is magic — we’re doing it to ourselves.
-The good news?
-With awareness and practice, you can take control of your emotional life.
+Runaway thoughts like this can disconnect us from reality — but none of this is magic.
+We’re doing it to ourselves, and with awareness and practice, you can take control of your emotional life.

 Boosting Your Emotional Intelligence